 The agreement, signed by CAAP Director General Manuel Antonio Tamayo and FAA Air Traffic Organization Chief Operating Officer Timothy Arel, establishes a framework for sharing non-sensitive aviation data and resources.

-The signing took place during the 35th Asia/Pacific Air Navigation Planning and Implementation Regional Group (APANPIRG) Meeting in Bangkok.
+The signing took place during the 35th Asia/Pacific Air Navigation Planning and Implementation Regional Work Group (APANPIRG) Meeting in Bangkok.

 The work plan encompasses several critical areas of aviation development and modernization.
 Primary focus will be placed on upgrading communication, navigation and surveillance systems, along with enhancing automation infrastructure.